nojronatron/nojronatron.github.io/continuing-education/github-foundations-cert-notes.md

 - Container spin-up delays but with VM Container compute available during use.
 - Full Extension support (GitHub.Dev is limited).
 - A project being worked on in GitHub.Dev can be "continued with..."
 Codespaces.

+### Codespaces Limitations

+- Internet connectivity is required.
+Although, disconnection from the Internet will not change the CodeSpace state.
+After a timeout, the CodeSpace will be shut down but all changes will be store _within the Codespace itself_ (not committed to any branch).
+- Billing is required.
+A paid GitHub user will gain access to CodeSpaces and a spending limit can be set and enforced.

 ## Configure Code Scanning on GitHub